adobe/aio-theme/README.md

 ### Using GitHub repository templates

-To initialize a site repository, you can use one of the available Gatsby site templates mentioned above.
+To initialize a site repository, you can use one of the available site templates mentioned above.
 Simply click on the “Use this template” button to create a new GitHub repository of the template.

 *The templates are pre-configured with example pages.*